hapax/hapax.github.io/assets/teaching.md

 after fifteen theorems abut triangles?
 Of course, there will be people who naturally love Euclid.
 But proving facts about plane figures leaves most of us cold.

+which is all about
+playing with formal structures and discovering their properties